 In July 2018, this island became one of the first nations regulating cryptocurrencies to promote their use without crimes.
 To make it possible, its parliament passed three bills about it: The Digital Innovation Authority Act, the Innovative Technological Arrangement and Services Act, and the Virtual Financial Asset Act

 To sum it up, cryptocurrencies are completely legal and the companies related to them will find fertile ground in there.
 About the taxes, those depend on the type of asset.
 They differentiate between two main types: coins and tokens.
-In both cases, they usually receive taxes (35%) only if the transaction was made specifically as a form of income.
+In both cases, they usually receive taxes (35%) only if the A cryptocurrency transaction is an entry on the blockchain ledger, noting sender, receiver and number of coins transacted.
+More was made specifically as a form of income.

 This country is located in Northern Europe, close to Finland and Russia.
 It belongs to the European Union and isn’t too big, but not as tiny as Malta, with over 1.3m residents.
 Banking, services, and electronics are key sectors of its economy, and foreign investment is widely promoted.

 Indeed, they’re considered the first country to offer the system “e-Residency”.
 This is a registration program for foreign entrepreneurs, that can give them an identity as an EU-based company in less than 30 minutes.
 Naturally, this has been a huge attraction for numerous crypto-startups.